2005 British Touring Car Championship: Teams and drivers

 Team Dynamics took a brave gamble by replacing their Honda Civic Type Rs with a pair of brand new, self-developed Integras.
 Matt Neal and Dan Eaves remained as drivers.
 A third car was entered late in the season for Gareth Howell in order to support Neal's title campaign.
 West Surrey Racing again campaigned the MG ZS as an independent entry after MG Rover withdrew their support at the end of 2003.
 Rob Collard moved from his self-run Astra Coupe to fill Colin Turkington's seat, but a second driver with sufficient budget could not be found.

 Arena Motorsport also continued their campaign despite losing manufacturer support, entering a single Honda Civic Type-R for the returning Tom Chilton from the second round onwards.
+A second entry for Alan Morrison was also registered but never raced.

 The only other full-time returnees were Synchro Motorsport, with James Kaye driving their ex-works Civic Type-R once again.

 Two new squads joined the series, both on very low budgets.
 SpeedEquipe (as HPI Racing) graduated from the Renault Clio Cup together with their drivers Richard Williams and Ian Curley, to run Lexus IS200s, while Fast-Tec Motorsports and team owner/driver Mark Proctor moved from the SCSA stock car series to run the Astra Coupe that Rob Collard had taken to the Independents title in 2003.

 Kartworld Racing returned mid-season with team principal Jason Hughes again racing an ex-works MG ZS, as did Tech-Speed Motorsport running their Astra Coupe (now bio-ethanol powered) for rookie Fiona Leggate.
 Daniels Motorsport entered another Astra Coupe for Andy Neate for the final round at Brands Hatch.

+Gary Ayles' team intended to enter a single Alfa Romeo 156 for Jamie Spence, although the initial plan was to run two cars, and John Batchelor intended to return to the driver's seat in the Super 2000 Honda Civic but this time, under the Team Firstserve Group banner, neither of these entries eventuated.